rocknsm/rock-scripts/frameworks/files/extraction/README.md

 Plugins
 ===============================

-extract-all-files.bro
+extract-all-files.zeek
 -------------

 Attaches the extract files analyzer to every file that has a mime_type detected.

-extract-java.bro
+extract-java.zeek
 -------------

 Attaches the extract files analyzer to every JNLP and Java Archive file detected.

-extract-pe.bro
+extract-pe.zeek
 -------------

 Attaches the extract files analyzer to every PE file detected.

-extract-ms-office.bro
+extract-ms-office.zeek
 -------------

 Attaches the extract files analyzer to every ms office file detected.

-extract-pe.bro
+extract-pe.zeek
 -------------

 Attaches the extract files analyzer to every PDF file detected.

-extract-common-exploit-types.bro
+extract-common-exploit-types.zeek
 -------------

 Loads the following plugins:
-- extract-java.bro
+- extract-java.zeek
-- extract-pe.bro
+- extract-pe.zeek
-- extract-ms-office.bro
+- extract-ms-office.zeek
-- extract-pdf.bro
+- extract-pdf.zeek

-store-files-by-md5.bro
+store-files-by-md5.zeek
 -------------

 Uses file_state_remove to rename extracted files based on the md5 checksum whenever it is available.

-store-files-by-sha1.bro
+store-files-by-sha1.zeek
 -------------

 Uses file_state_remove to rename extracted files based on the sha1 checksum whenever it is available.

-store-files-by-sha256.bro
+store-files-by-sha256.zeek
 -------------

 Uses file_state_remove to rename extracted files based on the sha256 checksum whenever it is available.